-After we had spent a couple hours browsing the stands and buying Christmas ornaments and other décor, we hit the skating rink.
+After we had spent a couple of hours browsing the stands and buying Christmas ornaments and other décor, we hit the skating rink.
 I’ve been to plenty of open skates over the years, and every single one of them has involved skating in circles around a rink until you get bored.
-The Vienna Christmas Market’s skating area was so much more fun.
+The Vienna Christmas Market’s ice skating area was so much fun.
 There were twisting, turning pathways of ice looping around each other and even encircling a giant snowglobe that contained a replica of the beautiful Rathaus that overlooked the whole market.
 It was easily one of the best Christmases I’ve had!

 Suggested by: James, Portugalist – the Portugal travel blog